نوع مقاله : پژوهشی

 Introduction and Goal

 Healthy watersheds provide many ecosystem services in various fields such as social and economic welfare.
 Therefore, the comprehensive assessment of watersheds is one of the undeniable necessities of watershed resource management.
-A comprehensive assessment and understanding of the health and sustainability of watersheds are fundamental components of sustainable watershed management.
-Achieving this understanding requires a fully systematic and holistic approach.
+Awareness of the health and sustainability of watersheds are fundamental components of sustainable watershed management.
+Achieving this awareness requires a completely systematic and holistic approach.
 Various methods and models have been proposed by researchers in the fields of environmental science and ecology to evaluate the health of different ecosystems.
 Environmental agencies have developed models to examine changes in the environment through the lens of human-environment interactions, with the simplest being the pressure-state-response model.
 For a watershed, it is essential to define and determine indicators that can assess the health or sustainability of the watershed, or to rank the condition of a watershed using mathematical methods and relationships.
 This research aims to present a multidimensional indicator concerning watershed sustainability that can encompass as many aspects of health and sustainability as possible.

 Material and Methods